Matters — February 2025

 Mesquite Tree Service Commercial Service District at Quietwood Drive (Z234-345)

-Mesquite Tree Service, LLC applied to rezone a property on Quietwood Drive from Single Family residential zoning to Commercial Service District.
-The property, located between Interstate 20 and Kingsland Road, would allow commercial service businesses to operate where residential development was previously permitted.
+Mesquite Tree Service, LLC sought to rezone a property on Quietwood Drive from single-family residential zoning to a Commercial Service District.
+The change would have converted land between Interstate 20 and Kingsland Road to allow commercial uses.
+The proposal was approved on April 23, 2025.

 Feb 6: Carried: 11 to 0